searchspring/snap/packages/snap-preact/components/src/components/Organisms/AutocompleteLayout/readme.md

-# AutocompleteTemplate
+# AutocompleteLayout

 Renders an autocomplete popup that binds to an `<input>` element.

-The AutocompleteTemplate component is very similar to the Autocomplete component in functionality, however the main difference is that the autocompleteTemplate components layout is determined by the layout prop, which specifies what child components render and where.
+The AutocompleteLayout component is very similar to the Autocomplete component in functionality, however the main difference is that the AutocompleteLayout components layout is determined by the layout prop, which specifies what child components render and where.

 ## Components Used
 - Banner